danmedani/pager_duty_stats/README.md

 4) `source env/bin/activate`
 5) `make dev` (launches site locally)

-If you are working on the backend, it usually helps to be in the virtualenv:
-`source virtual_env/bin/activate`

 If you are working with the fronend, it's super useful to have webpack running in dev mode (it will automatically pick up changes):
 `make webpackdev`